 Who likes to be yelled at?
 Nobody.
-It’s disrespectful, can be traumatizing, and damages the foundations of your marriage.
-Readers have shared with us, “My husband yells at me.
+It’s disrespectful, brings negative emotions, can be traumatizing for your self-worth, and damages the foundations of your marriage.
+Readers often tell us things such as, “My husband yells at me.
 It makes me angry/sad/go numb.”
-If you relate to that and have questions like, “Is yelling in relationships abuse?”, the answer is yes, this behavior is a form of emotional abuse, and you are under no circumstance obliged to take this.
+If you relate to this and often have questions such as, “Is yelling in a relationship abuse?”, the answer is ‘yes’.
+This behavior is a form of emotional abuse, and you are, under no circumstance, obliged to accept this.

-You can walk away from the conversation or the relationship itself if it is taking a toll on your mental health because nothing is more important than your peace of mind.
-To find out more about how to handle a yelling husband, we reached out to counseling psychologist Namrata Sharma (Masters in Applied Psychology), who is a mental health and SRHR advocate and specializes in offering counseling for toxic relationships, trauma, grief, relationship issues, gender-based and domestic violence.
+There is no doubt that yelling is toxic in a relationship.
+You can walk away from the conversation or the relationship itself if it is taking a toll on your mental health and emotional well-being because nothing is more important than your peace of mind.
+To find out more about how to handle a yelling husband, we reached out to counseling psychologist Namrata Sharma (Master’s in Applied Psychology), who is a mental health and SRHR advocate and specializes in offering counseling for toxic relationships, trauma, grief, relationship issues, gender-based issues, and domestic violence.

 Why Does My Husband Yell At Me?
 7 Possible Reasons

 My friend Anya, who has been married for six years, said, “I want to know why my husband yells at me in public or when we’re alone.
-He was never like this.
-Something seems off with him and his out-of-the-blue yelling makes me anxious.
+He was never like this, but now my husband snaps at me without warning.
+Something seems off with him, and his out-of-the-blue yelling makes me anxious.
 I shut down when my husband yells at me, what should I do?”
-It could be because of the stress he’s facing at work (though that’s certainly not an excuse to yell).
-A person who is stressed goes through many emotions.
-They feel frustration, anger, and anxiety.

-This could be a way for him to cope with the stress and this momentary escape becomes a regularity every time he is stressed.
-We ask Namrata, is yelling a pattern?
-She says, “Yelling can possibly be a pattern if your husband very frequently indulges in such acts.
+This could be a way for him to cope with the stress, but this momentary escape may become a regularity every time he is stressed.
+We ask Namrata the burning question, “Is yelling a pattern?”
+She says, “Yelling can possibly be a pattern if your husband frequently indulges in it.
 As the yelling increases, so does the aggression and anger.”

 Related Reading: “My Husband Misinterprets Everything I Say” – 17 Tips To Help You